2023 Medicare Deductibles: Maximize Your Medicare Benefits

-In 2021, the Medicare Part A deductible is $1,484 per benefit period.
-That means when you are admitted to a hospital or other medical facility as an inpatient, you are responsible for paying the first $1,484 of covered care before Medicare Part A begins picking up any costs.
+The Medicare Part A deductible in 2023 is $1,600 per benefit period.
+That means when you are admitted to a hospital or other medical facility as an inpatient in 2023, the maximum out of pocket you are responsible for paying is the first $1,600 of covered care before Medicare Part A begins picking up any costs.

 In some cases, people opt for Medicare Advantage Plans instead of Original Medicare (Medicare Part A and Part B).
 In this case, the Medicare Advantage plan (also called Medicare Part C) is required to cover at minimum all the things that would be covered by both Parts A and B.

-What Is the Medicare Part B Deductible for 2021?
+What Is the Part B Medicare Deductible for 2023?